 There are two ways in which evolutionary considerations can lead to the conclusion that a being possesses or lacks the ability to have positive and negative experiences.
 The first refers to the kind of circumstances that may surround the life of an animal and to the animal’s capacity to act in certain ways.
 As indicated above, the capacity to feel arises in evolutionary history in connection with the capacity to act in one way or another.3

 Now, we have seen that this motivation makes sense when the behavior of the creature can be very plastic, i.e., complex and adaptable to circumstances.
-When that which helps an animal pass on its genes is a very simple type of behavior, having the capacity for conscious experience is not really necessary.
+When that which helps an animal pass on her genes is a very simple type of behavior, having the capacity for conscious experience is not really necessary.
 In these cases, consciousness would involve a wasteful use of energy, since it carries a considerable metabolic cost.
 In the case of humans, up to 20% of energy consumed is spent on maintaining an active brain.
 A portion of this energy is used to perform functions not accompanied by subjective experience, but a very important portion is involved in the production and maintenance of consciousness.
 In animals with a lower brain-to-body mass ratio than humans, this portion is not as high, but is still quite high on the whole.
 If consciousness weren’t necessary to carry out behavior required for survival, it would be a drag, as it would needlessly consume energy that could be used for other useful functions.4 This would be the case for creatures who are unable to move, such as plants or fungi.

 There is another way in which evolutionary considerations can help us determine whether a being is or isn’t sentient: kinship.
 Consider the case of species that are very closely related, as in the case of species that have diverged recently in the evolutionary tree.
 We have some reason to believe that, if the members of one of these two species are conscious, then so are the members of the other.
 (Some examples of this can be seen in the section on what beings are sentient.5)